-The 5MP IR Video Analytics Speed Dome cannot be mounted to walls or ceilings without accessories.
+The 20MP Multisensor IR Video Analytics Camera can be mounted to walls or ceilings without accessories.
+Using accessories (such as a pendant mount, for example) will increase the application scenarios for this camera.
 Please refer to Accessories, p.
-12 to find the type of mount that is suitable for your situation.
+13 to find the type of mount that is suitable for your situation.

-To install the camera using one of these accessories, please refer to the corresponding Quick Installation document available on www.mobotix.com > Support > Download Center > Marketing & Documentation > Manuals in the Speed Dome Accessories section.
+To install the camera using one of these accessories, please refer to the corresponding Quick Installation document available on www.mobotix.com > Support > Download Center > Marketing & Documentation > Manuals in the MOBOTIX MOVE Accessories section.